 Proofing is the final rise before cooking.
 If your dough is over-proofed then the crust won’t rise in the oven.
 This isn’t such a problem as it is for bread but you might have a dense pizza crust on your hands.

 A general test for over-proofed dough is to press a floured finger into the dough for 1/2 an inch and pull it out.
 If the dent doesn’t spring back at all then your dough is likely over-proofed.

 You can put some life back into the dough by degassing it by pressing it down completely.
 Then knead it for 30 seconds and shape it again.
 This introduces some more food for the yeast to work with, so you will get another rise out of the dough.

 Will It Taste OK?

 It depends on how fermented it has gone.
-If you open your dough container and can smell a strong smell on opening then this is normal.
+If you open your dough container and can smell a strong smell when opening then this is normal.
 If you can smell a stale beer smell even when handling then you might have a problem.
-The stronger tasting dough will persist their sour taste even when baked.
+The stronger-tasting dough will persist its sour taste even when baked.
 The only way you can tell is to stretch a pizza and give it a test.
-I would try baking the pizza and seeing the results, as the experienced gained is helpful for next time.
+I would try baking the pizza and seeing the results, as the experience gained is helpful for next time.

 How To Stop Over Fermentation